keep-network/kyber/README.md

 	cd $GOPATH/src/github.com/dedis/kyber
 	go get -t ./... # install 3rd-party dependencies

-You should then be able to test its basic function as follows:

-	go test -v

 You can recursively test all the packages in the library as follows, keeping in mind that some sub-packages will only build if certain dependencies are satisfied as described below: